Essential Excel Sheets for Stair Design

 • Total Dead Load (DL) and Live Load (LL).

-• Factored Design Load Wu = 1.4*DL + 1.6*LL (factors may vary by code).
+• Factored Design Load Wu = 1.4*DL + 1.6*LL (Factors may vary by code.)

-• Bending Moment (M): = (Wu * Span²) / 8 for simply supported.
+• Bending Moment (M): = (Wu * Span²) / 8 For a simply supported.

 • Main Reinforcement: